-- 4.1 Children with an EHCP are admitted to school under separate statutory procedures, which are managed by the child's home Local Authority, not under the school's determined admission arrangements.
-Parents of children with an EHCP should therefore liaise with their child's home Local Authority's SEND team if they want them to propose to name the School in their child's EHCP and consult with the School as to the suitability of the proposed placement. - 4.2 Where, after consultation, the child's home Local Authority names the School in the child's EHCP, the child must be admitted.
+- 4.1 Children with an EHCP are admitted to a school under separate statutory procedures, which are managed by the child's home Local Authority, not under the Trust's determined admission arrangements.
+Parents of children with an EHCP should therefore liaise with their child's home Local Authority's SEND team if they want them to propose to name one of Weaver Trust's schools in their child's EHCP and consult with the school as to the suitability of the proposed placement. - 4.2 Where, after consultation, the child's home Local Authority names the school in the child's EHCP, the child must be admitted.
 Where this happens in the normal admission round (i.e. entry to Reception Year in September), these children will be allocated their places before all other applicants, which will reduce the number of places left within the published admission number (PAN).
-At other times, the child will be admitted whether or not the PAN will be exceeded.
+At other times, a child will be admitted whether or not the PAN will be exceeded.